Website monitoring

 - Last Checked - Timestamp of the most recent check

-Four key metrics provide a quick overview:
+Four metrics give you a quick overview:

 - Uptime (30 days) - Percentage of time your site was available